firedrakeproject/firedrake/demos/benney_luke/benney_luke.py.rst

   \int_{\Omega} \eta_t\,v + \frac{\mu}{2}\nabla\eta_t\cdot\nabla v - \left(1+\epsilon\eta\right)\nabla\phi\cdot\nabla v - \mu\nabla q\cdot\nabla v \,dx = 0

-  \int_{\Omega} q\,v - \frac{2}{3}\nabla\phi\cdot\nabla v \,dx = 0
+  \int_{\Omega} q\,v - \frac{2}{3}\nabla\phi\cdot\nabla v \,dx = 0.

 Note that the Neumann boundary conditions have been used to remove every surface term that resulted from the integration by parts.
-Moreover, for the time-discretisation a combination of the forward/backward Euler method is used, yielding:
+Moreover, the variational form of the system suggests the use of a symplectic integrator for the time-discretisation.
+Here we choose the 2nd-order Stormer-Verlet scheme, which requires two half-steps to update :\math:`\phi` in time and one full-step for :math:`\eta`, and reads:

 .. math::